To optimize models in workflows that involve running multiple simulations, you can

 single available shopping cart value is used.
 For more information on the

-sim command, see Run Multiple Simulations (Simulink) and Run Parallel Simulations (Simulink).
+sim command, see Run Parallel Simulations.

 In the simulations, the available shopping cart value ranges from